sotoplatero/vicaria/src/lib/content/services/diabetes-clarity.md

 category: "health-coaching"
 order: 3
 image: "/images/services/diabetes-clarity.jpg"
+faqs:
+  - question: "Will this replace my diabetes medication?"
+    answer: "No. We work alongside your medical team to optimize nutrition and lifestyle.
+Any medication changes should be discussed with your doctor.
+Our goal is to help you achieve better blood sugar control through sustainable lifestyle changes."
+  - question: "Do you work with Type 1 and Type 2 diabetes?"
+    answer: "Yes.
+We work with both Type 1 and Type 2 diabetes, as well as prediabetes.
+Our approach is personalized to your specific type and needs."
+  - question: "How quickly will I see results?"
+    answer: "Most clients notice more stable blood sugar and energy within 2–4 weeks.
+A1C improvements typically show within 2–3 months of consistent implementation."
+  - question: "Will I have to give up carbs completely?"
+    answer: "No. We teach you how to include carbs strategically while maintaining stable blood sugar.
+Our approach focuses on balance, not restriction."
+  - question: "Do you offer virtual coaching?"
+    answer: "Yes.
+We see clients both in person at our downtown Hamilton office and virtually across Ontario."
+  - question: "How much does coaching cost?"
+    answer: "We offer a free 15-minute consultation to discuss your needs and our program options.
+Contact us for detailed pricing information."
 ---

 You check your blood sugar religiously.
 You count every carb.
 You follow the meal plan your doctor printed out.